Battle of Dogger Bank (1781)

-The Battle of Dogger Bank was a naval battle that took place on 5 August 1781 during the Fourth Anglo-Dutch War, contemporaneously related to the American Revolutionary War, in the North Sea.
+The Battle of Dogger Bank was a naval battle on 5 August 1781 during the Fourth Anglo-Dutch War, contemporaneously related to the American Revolutionary War, in the North Sea.
 It was a bloody encounter between a British squadron under Vice Admiral Sir Hyde Parker and a Dutch squadron under Vice Admiral Johan Zoutman, both of which were escorting convoys.

 Background

 In December 1780, Great Britain declared war on the Dutch Republic, drawing it militarily into the American War of Independence.
-The Dutch had for several years been supplying the Americans and shipping French supplies to the Americans, in support of the American war effort, the reason behind the British declaration of war.
+The Dutch had for several years been supplying the Americans and shipping French supplies to the Americans in support of the American war effort, the reason behind the British declaration of war.
 The opening of hostilities with the Dutch meant that Britain's trade with countries on the Baltic Sea—where key supplies of lumber for naval construction were purchased—was potentially at risk, and that the British had to increase protection of their shipping in the North Sea.
 In order to accomplish this, the British began blockading the Dutch coast to monitor and intercept any significant attempts to send shipping into or out of Dutch ports, and began to protect merchant shipping convoys with armed vessels.

 The Dutch were politically in turmoil, and were consequently unable to mount any sort of effective actions against the British.
 The result of this inaction was the collapse of their economically important trade.
 It was finally decided that a merchant fleet had to be launched.
 On 1 August 1781, Admiral Johan Zoutman led a fleet of some 70 merchantmen from the Texel, protected by seven ships of the line as well as a number of frigates and smaller armed vessels.
 Admiral Sir Hyde Parker was accompanying a convoy of ships from the Baltic when he spotted the sails of the Dutch fleet at 04:00 on the morning of 5 August.
 He immediately despatched his convoy toward the English coast, and ordered his line to give chase rather than prepare for battle.
 Zoutman, whose ships had been interspersed with the merchantmen, signalled his line to form in between Parker and the convoy.
-The ships of Parker's fleet were not in the best of condition, since great demands were placed on the Royal Navy by the demands of the war, and all manner of ships were pressed into service, or did not receive necessary maintenance.
+The ships of Parker's fleet were not in the best of condition, since great demands were placed on the Royal Navy by the war, and all manner of ships were pressed into service, or did not receive necessary maintenance.
 Some ships were in such poor condition that the number of guns available to fire was reduced from its normal complement.
 The ships had had no time to practise the normal fleet manoeuvres.
 In spite of this, Berwick and Parker's flagship Fortitude, both 74 guns, were both relatively new and in good shape.
 The Dutch crews were inexperienced as they had not seen any significant action due to the British blockade.